All Episodes

 There's a lot of new news as it relates to this case in Minnesota and the shooting that took place over Dante Wright.

-Then, of course, we got the body cam footage of a police routine, although there's no such thing as a routine traffic stop New Mexico getting killed by the person that gets out of the car, kills the cop, or all the injuries of police officers around the country, or the many police officers whose name you have not heard that have been killed in the line of duty this year alone.
+Then, of course, we got the body cam footage of a police routine, although there's no such thing as a routine traffic stop, New Mexico, getting killed by the person that gets out of the car, kills the cop, or all the injuries of police officers around the country, or the many police officers whose name you have not heard that have been killed in the line of duty this year alone.

-And I, you know, and then you see the you know, here we go.
+And I, you know, and then you see the, you know, here we go.

 It looks like we're headed right back to where we were last summer, unfortunately, and none of it is any good for anybody, any place, anywhere.

-We're gonna have due process, and that person gets fired for saying they believe in due process.
+And that person gets fired for saying they believe in due process.

-Now, just as a side note, you know, Biden even said there's absolutely no justification, none whatsoever, no justification for violence, peaceful protest is understandable, which is progress for him, especially in light of last summer.
+Now, just as a side note, you know, Biden even said there's absolutely no justification, none whatsoever, no justification for violence.

-And he went on to say we've Got to wait to see what the investigation shows.
+And he went on to say we've got to wait to see what the investigation shows.

 Biden, for once, got it right.